BIOPTIMOD/Forward_Adjoint/README.md

 ## What is the Forward_adjoint model?
 Forward_adjoint is a forwrad and adjoint models to solve the propagation of light along the water column.
 The model is used with the code [ogstm](https://github.com/inogs/ogstm) and also with the [FABM tool](https://github.com/inogs/bfmforfabm).
 The model is based on fortran and also coded in python.
 The forward model has been tested in several publications ([Lazzari et al., 2021](https://www.mdpi.com/2077-1312/9/2/176), [Alvarez et al., 2022](https://www.sciencedirect.com/science/article/pii/S0079661122000507?via%3Dihub), [Alvarez et al., 2023](https://bg.copernicus.org/articles/20/4591/2023/)).
-In the forward mode the model is used to derive light propagation influenced by optical constituents in the water column.
+In the forward mode the model is used to compute  light propagation influenced by optical constituents in the water column.

-The adjoint model has been tested at the BOUSSOLE site and ca be used to retrieve optical constituents in sea waters such as chlorophyll, detritus or colored dissolved organic carbon, [Lazzari et al., 2024](https://rdcu.be/dVi82).
+The adjoint model has been tested at the BOUSSOLE site and can be used to retrieve optical constituents in sea waters such as chlorophyll, detritus or colored dissolved organic carbon, [Lazzari et al., 2024](https://rdcu.be/dVi82).

 # How to download